What is an Outreach Group?

 How do I become an Outreach Coordinator?

-- Identify if an outreach group exists in your area by visiting this page.
+- Identify if an outreach group exists in your area by visiting the "Find your Local Group" page.

 - If it does, please sign up to be a member of the local group and attend a local meeting.
 Send an email to the local coordinator introducing yourself and explain that you would like to volunteer.
 If a co-coordinator position is available, we will follow up with next steps.